smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

 10. Save the file and exit VI by pressing `<Esc>` then `:wq`.

-11. Save the pipeline YAML, then commit and push it to the Git repository:
+11. Save the pipeline YAML, then commit and push it to the Git repository.

     ```bash
     git add .